sduffy826/TaxData/readme.md

 - Over the years I used different categories in the spreadsheets, to get around that I have table tax_category_remap; when the spreadsheet is read it'll remap categories to the remapped name.
 This saves you from having to re-edit each spreadsheet.
 - The tax_detail table has the detail data from the spreadsheets.
 - The tax_summary table has the summarized data for each year we have.
 If you want other years you need to make some trivial changes (see DDIC section for more and for more details on the tables).
+- I added the tax_misc table, it has miscellaneous items.
+Things like sep contribution, taxes bill for years (sometimes I prepaid taxes and wanted to know the bill amount), etc...

 ### DDIC
 ```